ezair/Terminal/README.md

 * @email zairea200@potsdam.edu
 * @course CIS 310 Operating Systems
 * @assignment p002
-* @due 09/11/2019
+* @due 09/16/2019

 ## Program Description

-Goal: To turn vssh-a from a simple string processor (that extracts wordsfrom lines of text) into a shell.A shell (like sh, bash, csh, etc.)
+Goal: To turn vssh-b from a simple string processor (that extracts wordsfrom lines of text) into a shell.A shell (like sh, bash, csh, etc.)

 1. Prompts the user.